-The legend of the Moorish head goes back in the 11th century, during the Moors (a term used to describe the Medieval Muslim inhabitants of Sicily) domination in Sicily and as in most legends, is once again Eros to be blamed for this.
-One day, a beautiful and honorable young girl living in the Kalsa, the arabic district of Palermo, was taking care of plants and flowers in the balcony of her house as she was used to.
-Suddenly, a Moor merchant who was passing by, fell in love with the beautiful girl who immediately returned his love.
-They started having a love story until when she discovered he already had a wife and children waiting for him in his native land.
-She went suddenly crazy of jealousy and one night, while he was sleeping, she thought of a way to make him stay with her forever!
-She therefore cut off his head and cleverly decided to use it as a vase to grow her beautiful basil plant.
-People walking down her balcony started looking at her flourishing plant of basil and became jealous of how bloomed her plants were, so they began to forge colorful clay heads pots wishing to have the same magic green thumb.
+The legend of the Moorish head goes back to the 11th century, during the Moors (a term used to describe the Medieval Muslim inhabitants of Sicily) domination in Sicily, and as in most legends, is once again Eros to be blamed for this.
+One day, a beautiful and honorable young girl living in Kalsa, the Arabic district of Palermo, was taking care of plants and flowers on the balcony of her house as she was regularly doing.
+Suddenly, a Moor merchant passing by fell in love with the beautiful girl who immediately returned his passion.
+They started having a love story until she discovered he already had a wife and children waiting for him in his native land.
+She went suddenly crazy with jealousy, and one night, while he was sleeping, she thought of a way to make him stay with her forever!
+She, therefore, cut off his head and cleverly decided to use it as a vase to grow her beautiful basil plant.
+People walking down her balcony started looking at her flourishing basil plant and became jealous of how bloomed her plants were, so they began to forge colorful clay heads pots wishing to have the same magic green thumb.

 Today there are several varieties of ceramic heads, but the traditional ones show a black man and a beautiful girl.
-True or not, romantic or creepy, today these Mori represent the Sicilian ceramic art all over the world, thanks also to Dolce&Gabbana, and the controversy their 2013 collection of jewelry (and fabrics) inspired by the Moorish Heads caused.
-The controversy had to do with the question: are these iconic emblems of colonialism and slavery, reminiscent of an era of Western history most people are trying to forget, or folk art to be valued?
-Domenico Dolce, as a Sicilian himself, has been inspired many times from his native land, and tried to explain that for Sicilians these colorful echoes of decorative arts are merely part of the culture of their country.
+True or not, romantic or creepy, today, these Mori represent the Sicilian ceramic art worldwide, thanks also to Dolce&Gabbana, and the controversy caused their 2013 collection of jewelry (and fabrics), inspired by the Moorish Heads.
+The argument had to do with the question: are these iconic emblems of colonialism and slavery reminiscent of an era of Western history most people are trying to forget, or folk art to be valued?
+As a Sicilian himself, Domenico Dolce has been inspired many times from his native land and tried to explain that these colorful echoes of decorative arts are merely part of the culture of their country and not "racism symbols".

-Sicilian cuisine shows traces of all cultures that have existed on the island of Sicily over the last two millennia.
-Although its cuisine has a lot in common with Italian cuisine, Sicilian food also has Greek, Spanish, French and Arab influences which makes Sicilian cuisine a veritable melting pot of flavor.
-Typical ingredients of Sicilian dishes are: pasta, tomato, aubergines, pistachio, olive oil, fresh fish & seafood, ricotta cheese, ragusano cheese, pecorino Siciliano cheese, almonds, horse meat, wine, citrus fruits, raisins and saffron, basil, garlic ("aglio rosso di Nubia" is a local garlic variety), pine nuts, etc.
+Sicilian cuisine shows traces of all cultures on Sicily's island over the last two millennia.
+Although its cuisine has a lot in common with Italian cuisine, Sicilian food also has Greek, Spanish, French, and Arab influences, making Sicilian cuisine a veritable melting pot of flavor.
+Typical ingredients of Sicilian dishes are pasta, tomato, aubergines, pistachio, olive oil, fresh fish & seafood, ricotta cheese, ragusano cheese, pecorino Siciliano cheese, almonds, horse meat, wine, citrus fruits, raisins and saffron, basil, garlic ("aglio rosso di Nubia" is a local garlic variety), pine nuts, etc.

 Pasta alla Norma

 Sicily is the oldest Italian and Western location on record where pasta was part of the local cuisine after being worked into long and thin forms, dating back to around the 12th century.
-This is attested by the "Tabula Rogeriana", reporting some traditions about the Sicilian kingdom.
-The Nuzhat al-mushtāq fi'khtirāq al-āfāq (translated as "the book of pleasant journeys into faraway lands"), most often known as the Tabula Rogeriana, is a description of the world and world map created by the Arab geographer, Muhammad al-Idrisi, in 1154.
-Al-Idrisi worked on the commentaries and illustrations of the map for fifteen years at the court of the Norman King Roger II of Sicily, who commissioned the work around 1138.
+This is attested by the "Tabula Rogeriana", reporting some traditions about the Sicilian Kingdom.
+The Nuzhat al-mushtāq fi'khtirāq al-āfāq (translated as "the book of pleasant journeys into faraway lands"), most often known as the Tabula Rogeriana, is a description of the world and a world map created by the Arab geographer, Muhammad al-Idrisi, in 1154.
+Al-Idrisi worked on the commentaries and illustrations of the map for fifteen years at the Norman King Roger II of Sicily court, who commissioned the work around 1138.

 Pasta con le sarde

-If pasta alla Norma is the perfect vegetarian Siclian dish, then pasta con le sarde is the fishy equivalent.
-Fresh sardines, salted anchovy fillets and wild fennel are made into a sauce with distinct flair thanks to the addition of pine nuts, raisins and saffron, before being stirred through bucatini, pipe-like spaghetti.
-Sometimes white wine or almonds added as well.
+If pasta alla Norma is the perfect vegetarian Sicilian dish, then 'pasta con le sarde' is the fishy equivalent.
+Fresh sardines, salted anchovy fillets, and wild fennel are made into a sauce with distinct flair thanks to the addition of pine nuts, raisins, and saffron, before being stirred through bucatini, pipe-like spaghetti.
+Sometimes white wine or almonds are added as well.

-In some places (I had some at a restaurant in Ace Castello) they serve something called "Sicilian bread".
-This is something like a huge Bruschetta: a slice of big loaf, toasted and topped with incredients only your imagination can limit.
-The bread is not baked with the topping on, which are usually raw.
+In some places (I had some at a restaurant in Aci Castello), they serve something called "Sicilian bread".
+This is something like a huge Bruschetta: a toasted big loaf slice topped with incredients only your imagination can limit.
+The bread is not baked with the toppings on, which are usually raw.

-During my stay in Catania, I had several types of pizza, mainly bought from bakery shops (panificio or ).
-Certainly it is a matter of taste, but nothing is compared with the pizza I had in Napoli.
+During my stay in Catania, I had several types of pizza, mainly bought from bakery shops (panificio).
+Certainly, it is a matter of taste, but nothing is compared with the pizza I had in Napoli.

-Arguably Sicily’s most famous culinary export, caponata is now seen on menus across Europe.
-But it’s the perfect example of external influences over the island’s cuisine.
+Arguably Sicily’s most famous culinary export, caponata is now seen on menus across Europe and elsewhere.
 The recipe can change from household to household, but it must always contain aubergines, pine nuts, raisins and plenty of vinegar.
 Served at room temperature, usually as an antipasto, the fried aubergine is turned into a stew with celery, onion and tomatoes, before being flavored with capers, olives, pine nuts and raisins.
 The sweetened vinegar finishes it off with a lovely tang.

 Cioccolato di Modica

-Cannoli come from the Palermo and Messina areas and were historically prepared as a treat during Carnevale season, possibly as a fertility symbol.
-The dessert eventually became a year-round staple in Sicily.
-Cannoli are very popular in the Italian-American cuisine.
-Cannoli consist of tube-shaped shells of fried pastry dough, filled with a sweet, creamy filling usually containing ricotta.
-They range in size from "cannulicchi", no bigger than a finger, to the fist-sized proportions typically found south of Palermo, Sicily, in Piana degli Albanesi.
-In Italy, they are commonly known as "cannoli siciliani".
-Cannolo is the singular, meaning "little tube", but in English, cannoli is usually used as a singular, and cannolo is rare.
-Some similar desserts in Middle Eastern tradition include Zainab's fingers, which are filled with nuts, and qanawāt, deep fried dough tubes filled with various sweets, which were a popular pastry across the ancient Islamic world.
+Cannolo is the singular word, meaning "little tube," but in English, cannoli is usually used as a singular and a plural.
+Some similar desserts in Middle Eastern tradition include Zainab's fingers, which are filled with nuts, and qanawāt, deep-fried dough tubes filled with various sweets, a popular pastry across the ancient Islamic world.
 The dish and the name may originate from the Muslim Emirate of Sicily.

 A zeppola (also known as frittelle) is a pastry consisting of a deep-fried dough ball of varying size but typically about 10 cm.
 This doughnut or fritter is usually topped with powdered sugar, and may be filled with custard, jelly, cannoli-style pastry cream, or a butter-and-honey mixture.
-The consistency ranges from light and puffy, to bread- or pasta-like.
-It is eaten to celebrate Saint Joseph's Day, but of course today can be found and enjoyed every single day of the year.
+The consistency ranges from light and puffy, to bread/pasta-like.
+It was eaten to celebrate Saint Joseph's Day, but of course today can be found and enjoyed every single day of the year.

 Frutta di Martorana

-Candy in Sicily was heavily influenced by the Arab candy makers in the 9th century, and Sicilian candy has preserved more of that influence than almost any other place in Europe.
+Marzipan in Sicily was heavily influenced by the Arab candy makers in the 9th century, and Sicilian marzipan has preserved more of that influence than almost any other place in Europe.
 Marzipan fruits (Frutta martorana) may have been invented at the Convent of Eloise at Martorana in the 14th century.

 Cassatella di sant'Agata